BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 As noted above, elevation values in the binary grids are stored as decimeter integers.
 On extraction from the binary grid the z value must be divided by 10 to get the elevation value at that grid node in metres.

-We use the Java AWT library to draw the images.
+We use the Java Abstract Window Toolkit (AWT) library to draw the images.
 The images for boreholes and vertical sections are built up based on the layer order – the interval between the deepest layer and the DTM is drawn first and filled in with the appropriate colour, and then the next deepest layer is drawn on top etc.
 The horizontal slice is drawn cell by cell based on which layer grid has been intersected at each x,y point in the grid, interpolating z values linearly between original grid nodes as required to align with the requested sample size.

 An algorithm was implemented to choose optimal intervals for depth or distance axes tick marks whilst also taking the pixel size of the graphics font into account.

+The source code is not currently made public.

 ### Pdf template